 Think competition, not complete destruction

-Take for example an Olympic sprinter.
-During the time of the Olympics, or any other championship, they focus solely on outperforming at the few events they have trained for all year.
+Take an Olympic sprinter, for example.
+During the Olympics, or any other championship, they focus solely on outperforming at the few events they have trained for all year.
 We want you to do the same.
 To reach your maximum personal performance.

 Let’s talk some specifics